Ledger and transaction fees: everything you need to know

 Does Ledger take a margin on transaction fees?

-No, Ledger does not take any commission on network fees for a standard cryptocurrency transfer to or from the Ledger hardware wallet .
+No, Ledger does not charge any network fees for standard cryptocurrency transfers to or from a Ledger hardware wallet .
 The amount paid corresponds exactly to what the blockchain .
 Therefore, there are no hidden fees on these transactions: only the miners or validators are compensated.

 Ledger deposit fees

-Receiving cryptocurrencies in your Ledger wallet is always free on Ledger end .
-Any fees come from the sending exchange Ledger Ledger itself.
-For example, if you transfer BTC or ETH from Binance or Coinbase to Ledger , the originating platform withdrawal fees , but Ledger adds nothing.
+Receiving cryptocurrencies in your Ledger wallet is always free.
+Any fees come from the exchange or wallet, never from the Ledger Ledger itself .
+For example, if you transfer BTC or ETH from Binance or OKX to Ledger , the originating platform withdrawal fees , but Ledger adds nothing.

 Buying cryptocurrencies via Ledger Live: what are the fees?